Rahul-Bisht/mailit/readme.md

 ---

-Mailit is a drop-in microservice for sending emalis over a REST API.
+Mailit is a drop-in microservice for sending emails over a REST API.

 First, create a config.json with your SMTP settings: